ianmilligan1/HIST640/content/en/docs/Module2/_index.md

 	* Why do we do this?
 	* What has worked?
 	* How will you incorporate what you think has worked into your own website?
-* **Setting up your course blog**.
+* **Setting up your own website**.
 We don't want our class to become a technical support forum, but we'll talk a bit about the best approaches to join the history web with your own site.

 ## Want to Meet with Me?